xjorma/EarthMeshHoudini/README.md

 ## Know issues
 - I have some certificate issues on Mac and Linux.
 Any help fixing them is welcome.
-- It seems that Google now changes the URI for each session, probably to prevent long-term caching.
-I’ll need to find a way to reuse the session as much as possible because caching is now completely broken.
 - It seems there is an issue with atlasing when too many meshes are loaded.

 ## Planified Improvement